CHE3SECAK3/Obsidian_Notebook/Notes/Wave.md

 		- $L$ : Length of the string

+## Wavelength
+- The wavelength $\lambda$ is the distance between repetition in the propogation of a wave

 - A wave can be mathematically represented by deriving an equation that determines the displacement of any point in the medium at any given time.

 - Given a sinusoidal wave: